informatik-mannheim/cmg-ss2025/services/job/README.md

 - The service expects all IDs to be valid UUIDs.
 - Status values must be one of: `queued`, `scheduled`, `running`, `completed`, `failed`, `cancelled`.
+- Image version validation ensures proper semver or tag format.
+- Failed jobs require an error message when updating status.
+- The service automatically handles database connection failures with in-memory fallback.
+- All timestamps are in UTC format.
 - For more details, see the [api.yaml](api.yaml) and the code in the [core](core/), [adapters/handler-http](adapters/handler-http/), and [ports](ports/) directories.

 ---